An example search has returned 100 entries

 listenloadingplaying

-[LH] verb, transitive play
+[LH] verb, transitive pass, pass by, cross

 listenloadingplaying